microsoft/BotFramework-WebChat/docs/LOCALIZATION.md

 All `useXXXFormatter` hooks are intended for internationalization using Unicode CLDR data

 -  `useByteFormatter` will format file size-related numbers into localized strings
--  `useDateFOrmatter` will format date in absolute format, similar to `useLocalizeDate`, but with an updated function signature.
+-  `useDateFormatter` will format date in absolute format, similar to `useLocalizeDate`, but with an updated function signature.
 This hook does not use Unicode CLDR data
 -  `useRelativeTimeFormatter` will format time to relative format, using Unicode CLDR data
 -  `useLanguage` now accepts options to return oral language instead of written language